Mirzipan/Framed.Commander/README.md

 ## The Flow
 Similar to regular command pattern, but uses actions to trigger the commands.
+There are two processors, client and server.

-1) Create action and send it to your processor
+1) Create action and send it to your client
-2) Processor validates your action
+2) Client validates your action
+3) Client sends the action to network
+4) Server receives the action
-3) Processor creates command(s) based on action (usually atomic operations) and potentially more actions as well
+5) Server creates command(s) based on action (usually atomic operations) and potentially more actions as well
+6) Server sends the command(s) to network
+7) Client receives the command(s)
-4) Processor executes the command(s)
+8) Client executes the command(s)

 ***!Important: Everything in the flow besides processor is stateless!***